felixarntz/custom-css-outsourcer/README.md

 ## Requirements

-This plugin naturally requires at least WordPress version 4.7 since it is built on functionality introduced in that version.
+This plugin naturally requires at least WordPress version 4.7 Beta since it is built on functionality introduced in that version.

 ## Download